Teyras/MT/drafts/stability_measurements.md

 ## Worker Configurations

-We will try to simulate situations where multiple workers use the same server (that cannot be reasonably used by a single worker)
+We will try to simulate situations where multiple workers use the same server (that cannot be reasonably used by a single worker).
+This will be tested under different isolation technologies and all the workers will be isolated in the same way (bare processes/Linux containers/VMs/...)..

-- one process per logical CPU (assess the influence of hyperthreading)
+- one worker per logical CPU (assess the influence of hyperthreading)
-- one process per physical CPU
+- one worker per physical CPU
-- one process per two CPUs
+- one worker per two CPUs
-- one process per CPU group (assess the influence of L2 cache)
+- one worker per CPU group (assess the influence of L2 cache)